5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 - Nect, check if `libkmod.a` is present at /MacKernelSDK/Library/x86_64/ inside the AppleALC Folder.
 - Once all that is done, you can Compile using XCode (or xcodebuild from CLI)

+## VIII.
+Testing (todo)

-## VII.
+## IX.
 Adding your Layout-ID to the AppleALC Repo
+Once your custom Layout-ID is working, you can submit it to the main AppleALC Repo.
 In order to add your newly created Layout-ID to AppleALC's database, you have to create a fork of the repo first, then add the required files to the Resources folder (Follow the [Instructions](https://github.com/acidanthera/AppleALC/wiki/Adding-codec-support)), sync it with github and then create a pull request.
 Otherwise you would lose your custom made routing every time you update the AppleALC.kext since this overwrites the info.plist and the .xml support files.

 ## CREDITS and RESOURCES
 - Mac Peet for original [guide](https://www.root86.com/blog/40/entry-51-guide-anleitung-patch-applehda-bedingt-auch-f%C3%BCr-codec-erstellung-in-applealc/) (German)